Thousands without power as 'Diablo winds' create fire threat in California

-PG&E has warned upwards of around 32,000 customers in Northern and Central California to expect shutoffs starting on Thursday, with the greatest threat on Friday.
+PG&E initially warned upwards of 32,000 customers in Northern and Central California could expect shutoffs this week.

-The potential power outages are part of the Public Safety Power Shutoff program (PSPS), which is designed to reduce the risk of electrical equipment starting fires.
+The power outages are part of the company's Public Safety Power Shutoff program (PSPS), which is designed to reduce the risk of electrical equipment starting fires.

-The FOX Forecast Center says the combination of northerly to easterly winds and low relative humidity values has caused local National Weather Service offices to issue fire weather alerts such as a Fire Weather Watch and Fire Weather Warning for millions of Californians.
+According to the FOX Forecast Center, the combination of northerly to easterly winds and low relative humidity values has caused local National Weather Service offices to issue fire weather alerts such as a Fire Weather Watch and Fire Weather Warning for millions of Californians.

-The winds are commonly referred to as "Diablo winds" and can gust to 45-55 mph or even greater.
+The winds are commonly referred to as "Diablo winds" and can gust to greater than 55 mph.

 Diablo winds occur both during the spring and fall but are usually more impactful during the autumn months when vegetation is typically drier from the summer season.